Robust Adaptive Control of Linear Parameter-Varying Systems with Unmatched Uncertainties: Stability and Performance Analysis

 with ${\gamma}_1$ being a positive constant that is selected by users and therefore can be arbitrarily small.
 Additionally, $L_{f_i}^\rho$ $(i=1,2)$ are defined in \cref{eq:L2delta-defn,eq:L1delta-defn}, $K_r(\theta)$ is the feedforward gain introduced in \eqref{eq:ideal-dynamics}, and $\mcG_{xm}(\theta)$ and $\mcG_{xum}(\theta)$ are defined in \cref{eq:Gxm-Gxum-defn}.

 \begin{remark} The condition in \eqref{eq:l1-stability-condition} will be used to guarantee the stability of a non-adaptive reference system (defined later in \eqref{eq:reference-system}) and derive the performance bounds of the closed-loop adaptive system with respect to the reference system (see Theorem~\ref{them:x-xref-bounds}) in \cref{sec:analysis_l1}.
-More specifically, we will show that the states of the reference system and the adaptive systems are bounded by $\rho_r$ and $\rho$, respectively, while the bound on their difference, i.e., $\gamma_1$, can be made arbitrarily small. \end{remark} Also, the stability condition \eqref{eq:l1-stability-condition} uses PPG bounds instead of $\lone$ norms, generally used in existing \loneAC~work with desired dynamics represented by LTI models \cite{naira2010l1book}.
-This is because for LPV systems it is difficult to compute the $\lone$ norm exactly, while an upper bound for the PPG can be computed using LMIs, as shown in Lemma~\ref{lem:ppg-bound-computaion-lmi}. \black{\begin{remark} In the absence of UUs, the condition in \eqref{eq:l1-stability-condition} degrades to $\lonenormbar{\mcG_{xm}(\theta)}({L_{f_1}^\rho\rho_r+b_{f_1}^0}) < {\rho_r-\lonenormbar{\mcH_{xm}(\theta)\mathcal{C}K_r(\theta)}\linfnorm{r} - \rho_\textup{in}},$ which can always be satisfied by increasing the filter bandwidth since $\mcG_{xm}(\theta)$ tends towards $0$ when the filter bandwidth becomes infinite.
+More specifically, we will show that the states of the reference system and the adaptive systems are bounded by $\rho_r$ and $\rho$, respectively, while the bound on their difference, i.e., $\gamma_1$, can be made arbitrarily small. \red{Additionally, the first (second) term on the left-hand side of \eqref{eq:l1-stability-condition} denote a bound on $\norm{\xref}$ associated with partially compensated matched (unmatched) uncertainties under zero initial condition, while the term $\lonenormbar{\mcH_{xm}(\theta)\mcC K_r(\theta)}\linfnorm{r}$ on the right-hand side denotes a bound associated with the reference signal $r$ under zero initial condition.} \end{remark} Also, the stability condition \eqref{eq:l1-stability-condition} uses PPG bounds instead of $\lone$ norms, generally used in existing \loneAC~work with desired dynamics represented by LTI models \red{\cite[Chapters~2--4]{naira2010l1book}}.
+This is because for LPV systems it is difficult to compute the $\lone$ norm exactly, while an upper bound for the PPG can be computed using LMIs, as shown in Lemma~\ref{lem:ppg-bound-computaion-lmi}. {\begin{remark} In the absence of UUs, condition \eqref{eq:l1-stability-condition} degrades to $\lonenormbar{\mcG_{xm}(\theta)}({L_{f_1}^\rho\rho_r+b_{f_1}^0}) < \rho_r-\lonenormbar{\mcH_{xm}(\theta)\mcC K_r(\theta)}\cdot \\ \linfnorm{r} - \rho_\textup{in},$ which can always be satisfied by increasing the filter bandwidth since $\mcG_{xm}(\theta)$ tends towards $0$ when the filter bandwidth becomes infinite.
 Additionally, if all the terms in \eqref{eq:l1-stability-condition} except $\rho_r$ are finite and $L_{f_i}^\rho$ ($i=1,2$) are sufficiently small regardless of $\rho_r$ (meaning that the uncertainties $f_i(t,x)$ ($i=1,2$) change sufficiently slowly with respect to $x$), such that $\lonenormbar{\mcG_{xm}(\theta)}L_{f_1}^\rho + \lonenormbar{\mcG_{xum}(\theta)}L_{f_2}^\rho < 1$, then we can always find a large enough $\rho_r$ such that \eqref{eq:l1-stability-condition} holds. \end{remark}} \begin{remark} The condition in \eqref{eq:l1-stability-condition} could be rather conservative because it is derived using small gain theorem (see the proof of \cref{lem:xref-bounds}), and furthermore, the PPG bound computed using LMI techniques could be quite loose.
 Nevertheless, it provides a verifiable way for theoretic guarantees, when addressing the challenging problem of adaptive control of LPV systems subject to unmatched nonlinear uncertainties. \end{remark}}